Bradford Leavitt: San Francisco ministry

 Three months later everything changed.
-On April 18, 1906, the San Francisco earthquake rent the city, setting buildings alight, killing scores, devastating Leavitt's ministry, and despoiling his church.
+On April 18, 1906, the San Francisco earthquake hit the city, setting buildings alight, killing scores, devastating Leavitt's ministry, and despoiling his church.
 The tremors shook the church's bell from its tower, sending it careening through the roof, interrupting worship services for a considerable period.
 The earthquake also destroyed the homes of many communicants, as well as driving others from the devastated city.
 During the following years, Leavitt's pastoral presence was evident across the devastated Bay Area.
 In 1907, Leavitt was named one of the University preachers at the Memorial Church at the Leland Stanford Junior University in Palo Alto.
 (Leavitt subsequently served as a special preacher at the university, delivering the sermon on alternate Sundays during the academic year, and he gave several baccalaureate sermons at Stanford graduation services during his tenure at First Unitarian Church).

-In the years following the earthquake Leavitt became involved in a wide variety of charities, including the San Francisco Foundling Asylum, the San Francisco Relief and Red Cross Funds, and San Francisco Polytechnic.
+In the years following the earthquake, Leavitt became involved in a wide variety of charities, including the San Francisco Foundling Asylum, the San Francisco Relief and Red Cross Funds, and San Francisco Polytechnic.
 The Unitarian minister sat on the committee overseeing the city's hospitals, was a member of the Council of Associated Charities, and served on the advisory committee of the Independent League of Republican Clubs.

 The San Francisco earthquake, Leavitt wrote his Harvard classmates, was the watershed event of his life: "I have been through the earthquake and fire and taken my part in the rehabilitation work, and now feel a bit the worse for wear, but wouldn't have missed it for an ordinary year or two of life."

-During the same period Leavitt continued speaking out on issues of the day.
+During the same period, Leavitt continued speaking out on issues of the day.
 He spoke to a teachers' associations, telling them the new century's most profound event was the study of evolution.
 "The ministerial world now recognizes the latter (evolution)," Leavitt told the assembled history teachers, "and can now see evolution in the parable of the seed and its growth and in the work of Saint Paul."
 (Leavitt's speech on the subject preceded the famous Scopes Monkey Trial by more than a decade.)

 In the years following the San Francisco earthquake, Rev. Leavitt worked with the city's mayor and civil service on relief work.
 But, ironically, Leavitt later turned against the Mayor and his lieutenants after his discovery of corruption at the highest levels of San Francisco's City Hall, which Leavitt later helped expose.
 The city's mayor was convicted in the investigation that followed, and the entire Board of Supervisors resigned in the wake of the scandal.
 "We have dreamed we were living under the government of laws," Leavitt wrote following the attempted assassination of Assistant San Francisco District Attorney Heney, who was investigating corruption Leavitt helped uncover, "whereas we were living under the government of newspapers hired by corrupt corporations, and the enemies of civic decency."